uptrace/bunrouter/README.md

 Simple tree-based HTTP mux for Go.

 This is inspired by [Julien Schmidt's httprouter](https://www.github.com/julienschmidt/httprouter), in that it uses a patricia tree, but the implementation is rather different.
 Specifically, the routing rules are relaxed to allow wildcards and static tokens in a path segment.
 This gives a nice combination of high performance with a high level of convenience in designing the routing patterns.
-In benchmarks, httptreemux is slightly slower than httprouter and much faster than the other common Go routers.
+In [benchmarks](https://github.com/dimfeld/go-http-routing-benchmark), httptreemux is close to, but slightly slower than, httprouter.

 ## Handler
 The handler is a simple function with the prototype `func(w http.ResponseWriter, r *http.Request, params map[string]string`.
 The params argument contains the parameters parsed from wildcards and catch-alls in the URL, as described below.
 This type is aliased as httptreemux.HandlerFunc.